farankhalid/farankhalid/README.md

 ## 💡 Goals for 2024
 - Expand my knowledge and expertise in cloud-native technologies.
 - Contribute to open-source projects related to DevOps and cloud computing.
-- Develop a Python-based tool for automated infrastructure health checks.
+- Develop a Python-based AI-enhanced tool for automated infrastructure health checks.

 ## 📫 How to Reach Me